Verci87/OED-Expanded-Ryan/equipment.md

 Piece in OED has the buying power of a GP in traditional sources.
 In published sources replace references to "gold pieces' with"silver pieces", keeping original amount.
 Silver becomes Copper, Platinum becomes Gold and so on.
+(When translation GP to SP costings from other materials, the value of Labour should stay as GP. ie. wages are 10x increased from RAW.)

 **Calculating Costs**: For items not listed, take the historical value in shillings and multiply by 3 for SP cost.